-Where ur is a dimensionless coefficient of depth attenuation, $k{t0}$ (yr-1) is the turnover rate at the soil surface and $k{tz}$ (yr-1) represents the SOC turnover rate at depth z.
-The function applies to both $k_y$ and $k_o$ .
+Where ur is a dimensionless coefficient of depth attenuation, k{t0} (yr-1) is the turnover rate at the soil surface and k{tz} (yr-1) represents the SOC turnover rate at depth z.
+The function applies to both k_y and k_o .

 The model starts with prescribed SOC and clay content profiles.
 Carbon turnover is then coupled to the clay content profile through a depth-dependent humification factor (Eq.4).
 Crop productivity is updated each year following Eq.
 1, in relation to the cumulative soil truncation.
-Crop productivity affects the SOC content by multiplying the ic term of Eq.
-4 (C input from crop: residues and roots) by the relative crop productivity obtained by Eq.
-1. C input from manure (im, Eq.
-4) is not affected by crop productivity change.
-Under the absence of site-specific data, we here assume a linear relationship between crop productivity and soil C inputs following Eq.
-8:
+Crop productivity affects the SOC content by modifying the amount of soil C inputs.
+Under the absence of site-specific data, we here assume a linear relationship between crop productivity and soil C inputs: